About the School

 The School of Public Health (SPH) at the University of Saskatchewan was established in 2007 as a multi-disciplinary entity and centre of excellence in teaching, research and community outreach in the field of public health.

-The SPH offers unique and innovative training opportunities exclusively to graduate students, with the aim of educating and preparing public health professionals of the future for the constant evolution and challenges that await them in the field.
+In collaboration with the College of Graduate and Postdoctoral Studies (CGPS), the SPH offers unique and innovative training opportunities exclusively to graduate students, with the aim of educating and preparing public health professionals of the future for the constant evolution and challenges that await them in the field.
 Our masters and doctoral programs are delivered by a faculty with extensive academic and research expertise covering a broad array of disciplines—from local issues such as First Nations, Métis, and Inuit health to agricultural public health and global concerns such as health inequity, chronic and infectious diseases, and health care in rural or remote communities.

 Development of substantial and innovative public health research opportunities is a key goal for the SPH.
 Learn more about SPH research here.